 - $56.00 for couples without a certificate of pre-marital counseling.

-- Fees are payable by cash or money order.
+- Fees are payable by cash, money order or Visa/Mastercard.

 - Certified copies are an additional $10.00 per copy.

 After the ceremony, the license is to be returned to the issuing probate court, which will then record the license in the marriage docket.
 Certified copies of the license may then be issued by the court.